What are retirement interest-only (RIO) mortgages and should I get one?

 Retirement interest-only mortgage fees vary but you should allow for £1,000 to £3,000.
 Fees you may need to pay include an arrangement fee, mortgage valuation fee, and a completion fee.
 Plus you’ll need a solicitor to act for you too.

-So it’s important to make sure you get the best deal.
-By speaking to a mortgage broker, they’ll help you compare different deals including the fees charged so that you can make the best choice.
+So it’s important to make sure you get the best deal for you.
+By speaking to a mortgage broker, they’ll help you compare different deals including the fees charged so that you can make the best choice for your circumstances.

 How do I apply for a retirement interest-only mortgage?